Automated accessibility testing of Android and iOS apps

 xiblint | The xiblint script will test .xib and .storyboard files for compliance, it contains 4 rules for accessibility. | iOS |

-Paid tools for automated accessibility testing
+Paid tools for automated app accessibility testing

 Name | Description | Platform |